What Is a Spinal X-Ray?

 For most people, X-rays are safe.
 Some worry that the radiation can cause changes in cells that may lead to cancer.
 But the amount used in spinal X-rays is small, so the chance is low.
 You may want to keep track of previous X-rays to let your doctor know about it.
 There may be some risks from the number of X-rays over a long period of time.
 If you have concerns about it, talk to your doctor.

-Before your spinal X-ray, besides telling your doctor that you are or might be pregnant, let him know if you have an insulin pump or if you’ve had any other types of X-rays, like a barium X-ray, in recent months.
+Before your spinal X-ray, besides telling your doctor that you are or might be pregnant, let them know if you have an insulin pump or if you’ve had any other types of X-rays, like a barium X-ray, in recent months.

 You may need to remove your clothes and wear a gown during the test.
 Also, anything that's made of metal may show up on an X-ray, so remove things like these beforehand:

 You'll lie down on a special exam table.
 An X-ray machine will be hanging above you.
 A drawer under the table holds the X-ray film or digital recording plate.

 A specially trained technician will position you on the table so that the section of your spine getting X-rayed is between the machine and the drawer with the film.
-He may cover the other parts of your body with a special apron made of lead that blocks radiation.
+They may cover the other parts of your body with a special apron made of lead that blocks radiation.

 The technician will step behind a window barrier and turn on the X-ray machine.
 You'll need to stay still and hold your breath while the beams pass through your body.
 This only takes a few seconds.
 If you move, it may blur the image.

 You may hear some clicking or buzzing noises while you get your X-ray, but you won't feel anything.
 An X-ray is painless.

 In some cases, you may need to stand next to the X-ray machine.
 You doctor may also ask that you get images from the front and the side of your spine, or while you stretch or bend.